Air Conditioner Repair Checklist

 - Shut off power fully at the breaker or outdoor switch.

 - Clear plant debris around the unit.
 Once you’ve cleared all the debris within a two-foot space, you can use a paint brush or vacuum to carefully remove dirt from the condenser fins.
-Bent fins can also affect performance, so you can attempt to straighten them with a blunt knife.
+Bent fins can also affect performance.

 - Use a hose nozzle to gingerly clean the fins from inside the unit.
 Make sure to avoid getting water on the fan motor.